SimHoZebs/personal-site/src/content/blogs/Rust made me rethink everything.md

 \- ChatGPT

 In a sense, Rust _could_ technically iterate over a string by decoding on the go, but that would certainly be less performant than jumping a fixed number of bytes.

+And that is all I have to say so far!
+This post will continue to update as I continue learning Rust (by solving [Advent of Code 2023](https://adventofcode.com)).
+Please feel free to share your thoughts by reaching out to me on [Twitter](https://twitter.com/simhozebs)(https://twitter.com/simhozebs)